 Learning to Drive with Autism Spectrum Disorders (ASD)

 According to research conducted at Children’s Hospital of Philadelphia, nearly two-thirds of adolescents with higher functioning autism spectrum disorders (ASD) are either interested in or currently driving.
 Adolescents with ASD who are more likely to drive have paid work experience, are full-time students, plan to attend college, and have parents with experience teaching other teens to drive.
-One in three adolescents with ASD without an intellectual disability get licensed by age 21.
+One in three autistic adolescents without an intellectual disability get licensed by age 21.

 ASD without intellectual impairment is characterized by subtle impairments in social interaction, communication, motor skills and coordination and a difficulty in regulating emotions.
 Attention and a set of skills known as “executive functioning”-- related to processing and prioritizing information -- can also be affected in some people on the autism spectrum.